 About the Author

 Leah Kuypers, MA Ed., OTR/L is the creator and author of, The Zones of Regulation (Think Social Publishing, 2011) and related products and apps, Leah Kuypers is passionate about supporting self-regulation and social-emotional learning so everyone can live out their fullest life.
 Through her work as an occupational therapist and autism specialist, she developed The Zones of Regulation, which has been enthusiastically received by educators, therapists, and parents around the world.
 She owns a small business, Kuypers Consulting, Inc., based out of Minneapolis, MN and enjoys sharing her passion through trainings and consultations to caregivers, schools, and professionals.
 Leah has provided hundreds of workshops on The Zones of Regulation framework to groups locally, within the United States, and internationally.
 To date, over 270,000 copies of The Zones of Regulation book have been sold and the curriculum has been implemented schoolwide in districts around the globe.
 On a personal note, Leah currently resides in Minneapolis, MN with her husband, son, and daughter.
 To have fun, Leah loves traveling, family time, hiking, skiing, and most anything outdoors.

 About the Zones of Regulation App

 Extend learning with The Zones of Regulation app and the Exploring Emotions app!
 Developed by author Leah Kuypers and software company Selosoft, Inc., they supplement the lessons in the book with interactive games filled with adventure and rewards.
-Students build their own strategy toolbox, identify triggers, and can even graph the zones they experience across the day, providing data collection on self-regulation.
+Learners build their own strategy toolbox, identify triggers, and can even graph the Zones they experience across the day, providing data collection on self-regulation.
 Apps available on Google Play, Amazon, and the Apple App Store.